TheCodingDojo/student_md_docs/CA-OC/MERN/cheat_sheet.md

 2. `mkdir {{PROJECT_NAME}}`
 3. `cd {{PROJECT_NAME}}`
 4. `code .` to open VSCode to `{{PROJECT_NAME}}` folder
-5. in VSCode terminal: `npm init -y` to initialize a new back-end node project (your server) with a `package.json`
+5. in VSCode terminal: `npm init -y` to initialize a new EMPTY back-end node project (your server) with a `package.json`
 6. install back-end dependencies, usually `npm i express mongoose cors`
    - your back-end `package.json` should now show have these dependencies listed
 7. create `server` folder